BRITE-REU/programming-workshops/source/workshops/07_SQL/Workshop_SQL.rst

 **Using joins**

-	11. Pick a favorite actor and list all titles and years of the movies that person appears in. (answer is multiple rows, each containing name, title, year)
+	11. Pick a favorite actor and list all titles, years, and roles of the movies that person appears in. (answer is multiple rows, each containing name, title, year, role)

 	#.
-Pick a movie and find all the actors that appeared in it.  (answer is multiple rows, each containing title, name)
+Pick a movie and find all the actors that appeared in it.  (answer is multiple rows, each containing title, name, role, year)

-	#.
-Pick an actor and list each movie that person appears in and that person's role in the movie.  (answer is multiple rows, each containing a movie and role

 	#.
 List the actors in descending order by their number of roles and limit the list to the top ten.  (answer is multiple rows, each containing name, count of roles)